Lace-Gang/GameBaseSetup/README.md

 * [Editing User Interface Backend or Adding UI Elements](#editing-user-interface-backend-or-adding-ui-elements)

 ### Setting Up The User Interface
-NOTE: Do NOT add a User Interface to any scene directly.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NOTE: Do NOT add a User Interface to any scene directly.
 There is already a User Interface present in the "Base Scene".
 <br>
 <br>
 1.)
 For the setup of the User Interface, and for a User Interface that is more personalized to your game, it is advised to complete the steps found in [Editing User Interface Frontend](#editing-user-interface-frontend)